samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![Auth0 free plan](https://cdn.auth0.com/blog/swissid/auth0-free-plan.png)

 While signing up to Auth0, you will have to define a _Tenant Domain_ (e.g., `your-company.auth0.com`) and you will have to choose a _Region_ (at the time of writing, three regions are available: US, Europe, and Australia).
-After that, you can complete your account creation and Auth0 will redirect you to your dashboard.
+After filling in this form, you can complete your account creation and Auth0 will redirect you to your dashboard.

 ![Auth0 dashboard](https://cdn.auth0.com/blog/secure-your-gaming-company-with-auth0's-user-fraud-score-and-minfraud/auth0-dashboard.png)

 ## Setup a SwissID Custom Social Connection in Auth0

 With your Auth0 account properly created, you will have to install [the _Custom Social Connections_ extension](https://auth0.com/docs/extensions/custom-social-extensions) in your tenant.
-This extension provides an easy way to manage social connections within Auth0 that are not supplied as "first class citizens" (i.e., out of the box).
+This extension provides an easy way to manage social connections within Auth0 that are not supplied as "first-class citizens" (i.e., they are not available out of the box).
 To install it, go to [the _Extensions_ section of your dashboard](https://manage.auth0.com/#/extensions) and click on the _Custom Social Connections_ option.

 ![Installing the Custom Social Connection extension](https://cdn.auth0.com/blog/swissid/custom-social-connection.png)